Teaching Assistant, Tutor

 Biography

-I got my PhD in Translation Studies from the University of Aberdeen in June 2024.
-My PhD thesis focused on poetry translation.
-It investigated the English-language translations from the 19th-century Italian poet Giacomo Leopardi and their reception among contemporary anglophone speakers.
+I was awarded my PhD in Translation Studies by the University of Aberdeen in June 2024.
+My PhD thesis was selected as one of the three winners of the prestigious "Premio Leopardi", awarded by the Centro Nazionale di Studi Leopardiani for doctoral research focused on the major 19th-century Italian poet Giacomo Leopardi.
+It investigated Leopardi's poetry through the lens of translation and its reception among contemporary anglophone speakers.
 In July 2024, I received an Honorary Appointment as Honorary Research Assistant in the School of Language, Literature, Music and Visual Culture.
-I am currently a Teaching Assistant in the French Department.
+I am currently a Teaching Assistant in the French Department and in the Translation & Interpreting Department.
 I also teach French evening classes at the Language Centre.
+I was competitively awarded a MHRA (Modern Humanities Research Association) Scholarship for the publication of my first monograph, which arises out of my PhD thesis.

 Qualifications